The bluebells of England are such a spectacular natural event that takes place at springtime across the UK.

 You’d certainly be forgiven for thinking that I had stumbled into an enchanted forest from an old fairytale book.

-Wild Bluebells of Foxley Wood
+Wild Bluebells of Foxley, England

 Last year’s bluebell expedition was to Foxley Woods which is much larger than Fairhaven and definitely involves more walking to find where the flowers are growing.